sfigg/commercialization-public/design/device-experiences/speechplatformdevices-hwguidelines.md

 These performance parameters are provided to guide devices towards:

 1)  Working within the operational boundaries of the Microsoft speech enhancement pipeline (for those devices not using their own speech enhancement pipeline)

 2)  Working within the operational boundaries of Microsoft’s speech recognition applications such as Cortana

-3)  Having similar characteristics to other speech input devices intended for use with speech recognition applications
+3)  Having similar characteristics to other speech input device intended for use with speech recognition applications

 Many device audio hardware tests herein can be analyzed from .wav file captures using the toolchain.
 The test files must be captured in **RAW** mode, i.e. with no pre-processing, using the scripts from the toolchain for this section.
 See Test Setup Recommendations for more details on generating these captures.

 Careful mechanical integration of the microphone is important and is a common source of failure.
 The microphones must be integrated to ensure a good acoustic seal between the microphone and the device chassis and if appropriate, along the microphone porting tube.
 It is also important to minimize the acoustic noise and vibration between the system and the microphone.
 Two typical solutions are to use a rubber boot or a gasket.

 The acoustic seal should be verified to be robust across production tolerances and product lifecycle concerns (e.g. environmental reliability scenarios over time).

 In general, follow these guidelines for placing the microphone array:

 1. As far as possible from noise sources such as loudspeakers, fans, keyboards, hard drives, and user’s hands.

 2. As close as possible to the speaker’s mouth.

 To enable the acoustic echo canceller to work well the device speakers should be placed at a maximum distance from the microphones, or place directivity nulls towards loudspeakers.

 NOTE: Meeting the HW recommendations does not *assure* end-to-end system performance, but is strongly encouraged based on best practices and measurements of ecosystem devices that do provide a good speech experience.
 It may be possible to pass hardware guidelines but not pass the ***Speech Platform Input Device Recommendations*** due to limitations of signal processing algorithms or non-optimal tuning.
 It may also be possible to pass the ***Speech Platform Input Device Recommendations,*** yet not meet the guidelines provided in this document.

 **Microphone Array Guidelines for Near and Far Field Devices**
 --------------------------------------------------------------

 Microphone arrays enable the speech enhancement pipeline to remove localized noise.
 The following array geometries are recommended for devices using the in-box Microsoft speech enhancement pipeline.

 The Microsoft speech pipeline is also capable of working with custom array types specified in the microphone array descriptor.
 For a guide on creating microphone array geometry descriptors, see Appendix A.

   -----------------------------------------------------------------------------------------------------------------------------------------
   **Application**     **Recommended Solution(s)**       **Guidelines**